victusfate/concierge/README.md

 In progress:
 - exploring redis pubsub updates, and model persistence
-- researching real time event bus (redpanda/kafka?) with playback support to take incremental trained models and augment them to the latest events
+- using redis ordered sets to take incremental trained models and augment them with the latest events

 1. using [river-ml](https://riverml.xyz/)
 2. using [sanic](https://sanic.readthedocs.io/)